getparthenon/parthenon-docs/docs/health/overview.md

 Parthenon comes with various tools to help your monitor the health of your application.

 ## Health Check endpoint

-The healthcheck is an endpoint that provides the ability for services to check the health of a server.
+The health check is an endpoint that provides the ability for services to check the health of a server.
 The uses can be for an uptime monitoring service or a cloud service to ensure a node is still health and available for traffic.

 Some of of the things that companies may want to have checked for their health: